 Until April 30th.

 God has a special way of shedding light on the next step I need to take.
 This time it was an ambulance ride and subsequent hospitalization.
 God has used Mom’s recent hospitalization and short-term nursing home stay to help us make another important decision.
-God was making it clear that now is the time to move her in with us.
+God has made it clear that now is the time to move her in with us.

 Moving day cannot come fast enough for my mother, who is in short-term rehabilitation in a nursing home following a brief hospital stay.
 I visit her twice a day and always find her with her bags packed and ready to go.
 She pleads under her breath, “Get me out of here!”